Cheapest Colorado General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-At $136 monthly ($1,629 annually), only three general industries have biBERK as their cheapest general liability provider: cleaning services, fitness centers, and recreation facilities.
-However, this provider is among the three most affordable options for 10 more.
-With rates 18% to 21% lower than Colorado's average, cleaning companies, gyms, yoga studios, sports leagues, and recreation venues enjoy the most savings.
+At $136 monthly ($1,629 annually), only three general industries have biBerk as their cheapest general liability provider: cleaning services, fitness centers and recreation facilities.
+This provider is among the three most affordable options for 10 more.
+With rates 18% to 21% lower than Colorado's average, cleaning companies, gyms, yoga studios, sports leagues and recreation venues enjoy the most savings.

 Most often cheapest for these business profiles:

-General liability insurance costs vary significantly by industry in Colorado.
-A Pueblo metal fabricator faces different liability risks than a Vail ski tour operator or an Aurora cleaning service, and premiums reflect those differences.
-We've organized the cheapest providers by industry below to help you quickly identify the most affordable options for your specific business type.
+General liability insurance costs vary by industry in Colorado.
+A Pueblo metal fabricator has different liability risks than a Vail ski tour operator or an Aurora cleaning service, and premiums reflect those differences.
+We've organized the cheapest providers by industry below to help you quickly identify the most affordable options for your business type.

-The lowest premium only makes sense when it covers what your Colorado business actually needs.
-A Fort Collins brewery serving customers on-site faces different liability exposures than a Westminster consulting firm working remotely.
+The lowest premium only makes sense when it covers what your Colorado business needs.
+A Fort Collins brewery serving customers on-site has different liability exposures than a Westminster consulting firm working remotely.
 Before you choose based on price alone, verify these four factors align with your operations:

 • Coverage limits match your risk level (and satisfy any client contract requirements)